 You can develop WebLogic clients that use the Java Authentication and Authorization Service (JAAS) and Secure Sockets Layer (SSL).
-The following sections provide information on security-aware clients:
+The following sections provide information about creating security-aware clients:

-- Section 12.1, "Developing Clients That Use JAAS" - Section 12.2, "Developing Clients That Use SSL" - Section 12.3, "Thin-Client Restrictions for JAAS and SSL" - Section 12.4, "Security Code Examples"
+- Section 14.1, "Developing Clients That Use JAAS" - Section 14.2, "Developing Clients that Use JNDI Authentication" - Section 14.3, "Developing Clients That Use SSL" - Section 14.4, "Thin-Client Restrictions for JAAS and SSL" - Section 14.5, "Security Code Examples"

-12.1 Developing Clients That Use JAAS
+14.1 Developing Clients That Use JAAS

-JAAS enforces access controls based on user identity and is the preferred method of authentication for WebLogic Server clients.
+JAAS enforces access controls based on user identity and is the preferred method of authentication for most WebLogic Server clients.
 A typical use case is providing authentication to read or write to a file.
-Users requiring client certificate authentication (also referred to as two-way SSL authentication) should use JNDI authentication, as described in "Using JNDI Authentication" in Oracle Fusion Middleware Programming Security for Oracle WebLogic Server.
-For more information about how to implement JAAS authentication, see "Using JAAS Authentication in Java Clients" in Oracle Fusion Middleware Programming Security for Oracle WebLogic Server.
+For more information about how to implement JAAS authentication, see "Using JAAS Authentication in Java Clients" in Programming Security for Oracle WebLogic Server.